JeffNdegwa/optimal-protect-ppe-website/README.md

 * Order Management – Track orders from purchase to delivery.

-* Secure Payments – Integrated payment gateway for safe transactions.

 * Responsive Design – Optimized for both desktop and mobile devices.

+* Payment integration can be easily done (but was not required for this project).

 ## Tech Stack